-TEST_CARDS0,2 ; use the module in slot 0 (card0) first after that use the module in slot 2 or
+Example: TEST_CARDS0,2 ; use the module in slot 0 (card0) first after that use the module in slot 2 (card2) TEST_STATUS1 ; start test, with the backplane clock off. (same as TEST_STATUS1,0) or TEST_STATUS1,1 ; start test with the 33MHz backplane clock on. the sequence is: Enable the ATX7006 system backplane clock Clear the software trigger bits of card0 then of card2 Set the configuration mode, first card0 then card2 Set the measurement mode first card2 then card0

-(card2)

-TEST_STATUS1; start test, with the backplane clock off. (same as TEST_STATUS1,0)

-TEST STATUS1,1; start test with the 33MHz backplane clock on.

-the sequence is:

-Enable the ATX7006 system backplane clock

-Clear the software trigger bits of card0 then of card2 Set the configuration mode, first card0 then card2 Set the measurement mode, first card2 then card0 Set the software trigger active, first card2 then card0

-Disable the ATX7006 system backplane, in case of TEST_STATUS1.0
+Set the measurement mode, first card2 then card0 Set the software trigger active, first card2 then card0 Disable the ATX7006 system backplane, in case of TEST_STATUS1,0